-- 2.17 If gifts (apart from those trivial or inexpensive gifts for which approval is not required under Paragraph 2.10 of this Guidance) are received, the approval of the Chief Executive should be sought using form A1 which is attached at Annex B. If the recipient has or will reject the gift, they only need to send details to their line manager for inclusion in the CCEA register. - 2.18 In each case submitted to him/her, the Chief Executive will decide in writing or email, whether to: - a) allow the recipient to keep the gift; - b) return the gift to the donor with a suitably worded letter explaining why the gift cannot be accepted.
-A template has been attached at Annex C which should be tailored to suit each individual circumstance; - use or dispose of it, if possible, in or by the Department/Agency; or - d) donate the gift to a nominated Charity.
+- 2.17 If gifts (apart from those trivial or inexpensive gifts for which approval is not required under Paragraph 2.10 of this Guidance) are received, the approval of the relevant line manager and the Head of Department/Chief Executive for senior officers should be sought using form A1 which is attached at Annex C. If the recipient has or will reject the gift, they only need to send details to their line manager for inclusion in the Departmental Register. - 2.18 In each case submitted to him/her, the approving officer will decide in writing or email, whether to: - a) allow the recipient to keep the gift; - b) return the gift to the donor with a suitably worded letter explaining why the gift cannot be accepted.
+A template has been attached at Annex B which should be tailored to suit each individual circumstance; - c) use or dispose of it, if possible, in or by the board; or - d) donate the gift to a nominated Charity.

-The Chief Executive will ensure that the details of the case and his/her decision are recorded in the Gifts and Hospitality register.
+The approving officer will ensure that the details of the case and his/her decision are recorded in the Gifts and Hospitality register.